 I see another large group gathered in a circle only a few meters from the injured guy.

 Turns out it was a drum circle but with chanting and dancing.
 Actually I don’t know what sort of dancing it was, I cannot describe it other than to say 2 girls undulating with each other to the music in an alternately awkward and graceful manner.

 I don’t think they were Krishnas but similar repetitive monotonous chanting but by more hippy looking people with long dreads.

 After a few blocks from the chanting circle, I heard a lady yelling and crying.
 I look to see a lady on her cell near a small girl.

 The small girl was holding hands with a 2nd lady who lay limp on the ground next to a parked car.
 I have no idea what happened other than the lady is passed out on the street or died of a heart attack, aneurism or other internal malady.

 The little girl was also crying and seemed to be trying to drag the unresponsive lady out of the street and traffic, but with limited success.

-I had a moment to think about helping, clearly someone needed to get this passed out lady from the street as she may be hit by a car, but fortunately an ambulance pulled up.
+I had a moment to think about helping, clearly someone needed to get this passed out lady off the street as she may get hit by a car, but fortunately an ambulance pulled up.
 I let the experts handle her.

-It’s incidents like the 2 I walked pass that made me take a moment, breathe out, breathe in and think, ‘it can always get worse, in a second your life can vastly change.
+It’s incidents like the 2 I walked pass that made me take a moment, breathe out, breathe in, ‘it can always get worse, in a second your life can vastly change.
 I could be injured or worst case scenario, die.
 Smile, you are still alive and can continue to do good things and see cool places.
 Keep moving, keep walking while you can!’